zephyrproject-rtos/zephyr/boards/microchip/pic32cxsg61_cult/doc/index.rst

 I2C Port
 ========

 The PIC32CXSG61 MCU has 8 SERCOM based I2Cs.
-On the SAM Microchip PIC32CXSG61 Curiosity Ultra, SERCOM7 is connected to a AT24MAC402 EEPROM and SERCOM2 is connected to a TA100 Crypto Authentication device.
+On the Microchip PIC32CXSG61 Curiosity Ultra, SERCOM7 is connected to a AT24MAC402 EEPROM and SERCOM2 is connected to a TA100 Crypto Authentication device.